-- The Committee did not reach consensus on the validity of this measure, which is a must-pass criterion.
-The Committee reviewed validity again and revoted during the post-comment web meeting on July 13, 2020 and passed the measure on the validity criterion. - The Committee initially voted Y-15; N-0 and recommended the measure for endorsement.
-During the post-comment meeting, the Committee re-voted Y-14; N-0 and maintained their recommendation for endorsement.
+- The Standing Committee did not reach consensus on the validity of this measure, which is a must-pass criterion.
+The Standing Committee reviewed validity again and re-voted during the post-comment web meeting on July 13, 2020 and passed the measure on the validity criterion. - The Standing Committee initially voted Y-15; N-0 and recommended the measure for endorsement.
+During the post-comment meeting on July 13, 2020, the Standing Committee re-voted Y-14; N-0 and maintained their recommendation for endorsement.